Synaffix BV

 Acquisition in 2009

-AlgoNomics is a Belgium-based biotech company specializing in structural bioinformatics services aimed at developing rationally designed therapeutics, particularly in the field of immunotherapy.
-The company possesses a proprietary platform that includes advanced tools for analyzing protein-protein and protein-peptide interactions.
-Its flagship product, the Epibase platform, focuses on T-cell epitope identification across diverse population groups, facilitating the discovery of vaccines and therapeutic proteins.
-By providing comprehensive immunogenicity screening services, AlgoNomics supports the development of biotherapeutics designed to enhance immune responses.
+AlgoNomics is a Belgium-based biotechnology company specializing in structural bioinformatics services aimed at advancing the development of therapeutics in the field of immunotherapy.
+The company boasts a proprietary technology platform that includes advanced tools for analyzing protein-protein and protein-peptide interactions.
+Among its key offerings is the Epibase platform, which focuses on T-cell epitope identification across diverse population groups.
+This platform plays a crucial role in the discovery of vaccines and therapeutic proteins, facilitating immunogenicity screening to support the development of biotherapeutics.
+Through its innovative approach, AlgoNomics is positioned to make significant contributions to the biopharmaceutical industry.

 Cilian AG